bscotch/codebuild-website-render/README.md

 + `OUT_FOLDER` (e.g. "dev" or "dev/my-version")
   Files are output into a folder called `"rendered"`.
 Optionally output into a subfolder.
 + `HEADERS` (CSV, e.g. "Authentication: Basic XYZ,My-Custom-Header: MyCustomHeaderValue")
++ `WAIT_FOR_SELECTOR`
+  A CSS selector that, if specified, will cause the renderer to wait until an element matching that selector exists on the page.
 + `MAX_SYNCHRONOUS` (default 50)
   In effect, the number of tabs to open at once for rendering.
   The renderer will ensure that there are always this many pages